cgoettel/bible/README.md

 When poetry switches back to prose without a section separator, `\noindent` the following verse.

 ##Punctuation
-When a single quote and double quote must be together, separate them with a `\thinspace`.
+When a single quote and double quote are nested, separate them with a `\thinspace`.

 ##README.md formatting
 > Use this style for quotations.
 Either put the reference before the quote or after (in parentheses).